SilliestSally/SilliestSally/README.md

 ### Helloo!!
 My name is Lea/Sally, you can call me any !! ( ˶ˆᗜˆ˵ )

  This GitHub is used for PonyTown info and info in general !!

+Send me things on strawpage if you want !! (๑˃̵ᴗ˂̵)و

 I use emoticons like :3, ^_^, :o and more !!
 I'm also romantic goth !! (๑ᵔ⤙ᵔ๑)